lixuanxian/connect-mongoose-only/README.md

 ### Connection to MongoDB

-In many circumstances, `connect-mongo` will not be the only part of your application which need a connection to a MongoDB database.
+In many circumstances, `connect-mongoose-only` will not be the only part of your application which need a connection to a MongoDB database.
 It could be interesting to re-use an existing connection.

-Alternatively, you can configure `connect-mongo` to establish a new connection.
+Alternatively, you can configure `connect-mongoose-only` to establish a new connection.

 #### Re-use an existing Mongoose connection